null

 This is why his inspiration deliberately neglects the tradition of French cabinetmaking since the Regency, and seeks out the most monumental of ancient art: the Rome of Augustus, the Egypt of the Pharaohs or the Macedonia of Alexander the Great are the only ones likely to serve as a reference for imperial power.

-IMPOSING EMPIRE-STYLE BOOKCASE WITH LATTICED DOORS Large bookcase with wire doors, Empire period
+IMPOSING EMPIRE-STYLE BOOKCASE WITH LATTICED DOORS Large bookcase with grilled doors, Empire period

 Under the impetus of Charles Percier (1764-1838) and Pierre-François Fontaine (1762-1853), Napoleon I's architects and ornamentalists trained in Rome in the taste for classical antiquities, cabinetmakers, notably George Jacob's two sons, imposed an official style, established to enhance the splendor of the Empire.